keith-turner/webindex/docs/code-guide.md

 ### Domain Map Observer

+This observer computers per domain reference counts.
 This is a Collision Free Map that tracks per domain information.
 When its notified that domain counts changed, it pushes updates to the export queue to update the Query table.

 **Code:** [DomainMap.java][DomainMap]